f1stuff/f1-live-data/README.md

 └─────────────┘      └────────┘      └───────┘
 ```
 The `data-importer` uses the live timing client from `fastf1` to receive live timing data during a f1 session.
-The data is stored in an `influxdb`. `grafana` is used to display the data.
+The data is stored in an `influxdb`. `grafana` is used to display the data by querying it from `influxdb`.

+The `data-importer` has two modes:
+- process-live-session: Processes data from a live session via `fastf1` live timing client.
+- process-mock-data: Loads data from file and replays it (with a default speedup factor of 100).
+This mode can be used to develop new panels and debug it.

 ## Processed data
 `fastf1` provided a bunch of different data points.
 Not all of them are processed: